-1. No building permit or site work permit shall be issued by the Building Department for any improvements for a development meeting the criteria of

-Class II, III, or IV, whether in phases or as a single operation, unless a site engineering plan(s) for those improvements have been approved by the Development Review Committee.

-- 2. The parameters of the development approved during the preliminary binding site plan shall not be subject to further DRC review.
+- 1. No building permit or site work permit shall be issued by the building department for any improvements for a development meeting the criteria of Class II, III, or IV, whether in phases or as a single operation, unless a site engineering plan(s) for those improvements have been approved by the development review committee. - 2.
+The parameters of the development approved during the preliminary binding site plan shall not be subject to further DRC review unless they represent a health safety issue.
 Such parameters include, but are not limited to, use(s), density and intensity, building area and general location, vehicular areas, landscaped areas, open spaces and buffers and areas dedicated to public use.
-Minor deviations from the preliminary plan may be approved pursuant to the standards of Section B(5).
-Conditions attached to the approval of the preliminary binding development plan are binding on the applicant, his successors or assigns and shall be addressed as part of the application for site engineering plan approval. - 3.
-Approval of a site engineering plan does not relieve an applicant for site work or building permit from the need to obtain necessary approvals from any other agencies having jurisdiction with respect to the proposed improvements or limit the applicability of the Florida Building Code or Florida Americans with Disabilities Act. - 4.
-An applicant obtaining site engineering plan approval must receive a site work or building permit for the improvements, or first phase of improvements identified in the site engineering plan, not later than one year following approval of the site engineering plan by the DRC.
-One extension of up to two years may be granted for cause upon a demonstration to the Planning and Zoning Board.
+Minor deviations from the preliminary plan may be approved pursuant to the standards of subsection B.5.
+Conditions attached to the approval of the preliminary binding development plan are binding on the applicant, his successors or assigns and shall be addressed as part of the application for site engineering plan approval.

+- Approval of a site engineering plan does not relieve an applicant for site work or building permit from the need to obtain necessary approvals from any other agencies having jurisdiction with respect to the proposed improvements or limit the applicability of the Florida Building Code or Florida Americans with Disabilities Act. - 4.
+An applicant obtaining site engineering plan approval must receive a site work or building permit for the improvements, or first phase of improvements identified in the site engineering plan, not later than one (1) year following approval of the site engineering plan by the DRC.
+One (1) extension of up to two (2) years may be granted for cause upon a demonstration to the planning and zoning board.